omar1nafea/Bank_ATM_Reports/README.md

 # Bank_ATM_Reports
-Create detailed reports as required using power bi and its advanced features
+Create detailed reports as required using power bi and it's advanced features